 I visited two museums, both of which I highly recommend.
 One was the Museum of Nature which was very popular with families, the other was the National Gallery.
 As the nation’s capital there are numerous monuments spread out in the city centre.
 Some are included in the picture gallery at the bottom of this page.

 The ByWard Market is where a lot of action is going on day and night.
 Bars, restaurants and the actual selling of fresh produce make this an essential part of a visit to Ottawa.

 All these sights are better explained in other resources, so let me just finish by presenting my map.
 It is expandable into a new tab or window, and also to be worked in by zooming and clicking.
 I spent some time before going and while in Ottawa, compiling these points of interest.
 My suggestion is to zoom in on Ottawa to discover my findings, most of which I actually made it to.

 This article is part of a series based on a four-night visit to three major cities in eastern Canada.
-The result is introduced in these articles.

 (2) Quebec City